More than 20 years into her career, Britney Spears still sits on the throne as the Princess of Pop.

 The former Mouseketeer burst onto the music scene in 1998 with her debut single, “…Baby One More Time.”
 After releasing three successful albums, 1999’s …Baby One More Time, 2000’s Oops!… I Did It Again and 2001’s Britney, she made her feature film debut in 2002’s Crossroads.
 She continued to top the charts with her next two albums, 2003’s In the Zone and 2007’s Blackout, before a series of personal struggles forced her to take some time away from the spotlight.

-Then, the Grammy winner shocked the world later in 2008 when she made one of the biggest comebacks in music history.
+Later that year, the Grammy winner shocked the world when she made one of the biggest comebacks in music history.
 She released another hit album, Circus, began touring the world again and landed appearances on TV shows including How I Met Your Mother and Glee.

 The accomplishments did not stop there either.
 Following the release of her seventh album, 2011’s Femme Fatale, Britney judged a season of The X Factor in 2012 and secured her own residency in Las Vegas in 2013, paving the way for future headliners including Lady Gaga, Jennifer Lopez and Christina Aguilera.